 An estimated 8% of children in the United States have a food allergy and many more live with an undiagnosed sensitivities to certain foods.
-The board-certified pediatric gastroenterologists at Kids and Tummies in Gulfport, Mississippi, offer comprehensive care for kids with food sensitivities and allergies.
+The board-certified pediatric gastroenterologist at Kids and Tummies in Gulfport, Mississippi, offer comprehensive care for kids with food sensitivities and allergies.
 The physicians design individual treatment plans to identify trigger foods and address the symptoms of a food sensitivity or allergy.
 To learn more, call the Kids and Tummies office nearest you or schedule an appointment online today.

 The difference between a food sensitivity and a food allergy is what system of the body produces the negative response.